The Volland Store

 On the trail, history is palpable in the presence of nature.

-Art makes an occasional appearance as well.
-There are sculptures to be discovered.
-They blend into the treescape, appear in clearings, and are sometimes surrounded with brush, but their presence is undeniably strong.
-Mark McHenry, architect and sculptor, has gifted these sculptures to the Volland Foundation.
+Mark McHenry, architect and sculptor, has gifted several sculptures to the Volland Foundation.
 Created over a lifetime and not specifically designed for this place, McHenry recognized they would feel at home here – and they do.
 The materials of iron, wood, stone, and found objects resonate with the Flint Hills and its culture.
 The architecture, engineering, and vision of each piece is complex and intriguing.
 They beg to be touched and contemplated.
 They stir the imagination.

 Seasonal Creek | The area’s watershed flows through this draw to West Branch of Mill Creek (just across the railroad tracks).
 The stream is seasonal, usually running dry in the summertime.
 Native trees are found near waterways in the Flint Hills, and the trees lining this streambed are Black Walnut, Hackberry, Bur Oak, Sycamore, and Buckeye.
 Look for the giant Bur Oak tree and the stately Sycamores.